Death of Whitney Houston

-On February 11, 2012, American singer and actress Whitney Houston was found unconscious, at the Beverly Hilton hotel in Beverly Hills, California, submerged in the bathtub.
-She was pronounced dead later that day.
+On February 11, 2012, American singer and actress Whitney Houston died of an accidental drowning in Beverly Hills, California, at age 48.
+Houston was found unconscious by her security guard Ray Watson and her personal assistant Mary Jones at the Beverly Hilton, submerged in the bathtub, under circumstances not dissimilar to that of Irish singer Dolores O'Riordan of the Cranberries, who died in a London hotel, also by drowning in the bathtub.
+Paramedics treated Houston at the scene around 3:30 p.m.
+Pacific Standard Time (UTC–8) and performed cardiopulmonary resuscitation (CPR), but she was pronounced dead at 3:55 p.m.

 The cause of her death was not immediately known; local police said there were "no obvious signs of criminal intent".
-On March 22, 2012, the Los Angeles County Coroner's Office reported that Houston's death was an accidental drowning caused by the "effects of atherosclerotic heart disease and cocaine use".
-Houston is one of the world's most awarded performers of all time and a pop culture icon.
-With sales of more than 220 million records worldwide, she is among the best-selling music artists of all time.
+On March 22, 2012, the Los Angeles County Department of Medical Examiner's Office concluded that her death was from accidental drowning, which had been caused by the "effects of atherosclerotic heart disease and cocaine use".
+Houston also had marijuana and several prescription medications in her system.

-Houston's death coincided with the 2012 Grammy Awards, which took place the day following her death.
-The February 11, 2012, Clive Davis pre-Grammy party that Houston had been expected to attend, which featured many of the biggest names in music and film, went on as scheduled, but was turned into a tribute to Houston.
+At the time of her death, Houston had been planning for the release of her box-office film Sparkle and was set to attend Clive Davis's pre-Grammy party, which was held at the hotel.
+Davis was later criticized for going on with the scheduled party, which turned into a tribute to Houston, instead of canceling it.
+Her death coincided with the 2012 Grammy Awards, which took place the following night and featured numerous tributes to Houston, producing the second highest ratings in the show's history.

-Further tributes followed from many celebrities and Houston's death was covered prominent internationally in the media along with her memorial service, which took place on February 18.
-Her death broke websites and social media records.
-Following her death, Houston's music resurged in popularity, and numerous posthumous albums and songs by Houston have been released since, including the international hit single "Higher Love" (featuring Kygo).
+Houston's death was covered prominently internationally in the media along with her memorial service, which took place on February 18.
+Following her death, numerous posthumous albums and songs by Houston were released, including the international hit single "Higher Love" (featuring Kygo).
 Guinness World Records named Houston the highest-grossing posthumous female celebrity.
-Her life has been the subject of several documentaries and biopics, including the 2018 documentary Whitney and the 2022 biopic I Wanna Dance with Somebody.
+Her life was the subject of several documentaries and biopics, including the 2018 documentary Whitney and the 2022 biopic I Wanna Dance with Somebody.